 The WCPFC and IATTC Commissions shall review this MP in 2032 to ensure that the various provisions are having the intended effect.
 The Commissions may amend the MP based on the results of this review.

 This measure replaces WCPFC HS 2023-03 and IATTC Resolution C-23-01.
-This measure shall come into effect on 1 January 2027 and shall remain in effect until 31 December 2032 unless otherwise decided by both Commissions, in accordance with Paragraph 9 above.
+This measure shall come into effect on 1 January 2027. [and shall remain in effect until 31 December 2032 unless otherwise decided by both Commissions, in accordance with Paragraph 9 above].

 ANNEX 1: HARVEST CONTROL RULE

-The harvest control rule (HCR) is defined by parameters related to stock status (the ratio of SSBcurrent to SSBF=0) and fishing intensity (SPR) (Fig. 1).
-SSBcurrent and SSBF=0 refer to spawning stock biomass in the terminal year and unfished spawning stock biomass at equilibrium condition, respectively, both estimated by the estimation model.
-The output from the harvest control rule is a SPR that was used to calculate future TAC along with the age structures of PBF and relative fishing mortality across fleets and ages.
+The harvest control rule (HCR) as outlined in Figure 1 is defined by parameters related to stock status (the ratio of SSBcurrent to SSBF=0) and fishing intensity (SPR), as provided in Table 1, SSBcurrent and SSBF=0 refer to spawning stock biomass in the terminal year and unfished spawning stock biomass at equilibrium condition, respectively, both estimated by the estimation model.
+The output from the harvest control rule is an F%SPR that is used to calculate future TAC along with the age structures of PBF, the relative fishing mortality across fleets and fleet selectivity at age.
 Features of HCR include:

-If SSBcurrent/SSBF=0 is above or equal to 1st control point, fishing intensity shall be maintained at the F target.
+If SSBcurrent/SSBF=0 is above or equal to the threshold reference point, fishing intensity shall be maintained at the F target.

-If SSBcurrent/SSBF=0 is below 1st control point, and is above 2nd control point, fishing intensity shall be reduced to a level in accordance with following formula:
+If SSBcurrent/SSBF=0 is below threshold refence point, and is above the LRP, fishing intensity shall be reduced to a level in accordance with following formula:

-F=Ftarget - Fmin1stcontro;point - 2ndcontrol point × SSBcurrentSSBF=0 - 2nd control point+ Fmin
+F=Ftarget - FminThreshold reference point - LRP × SSBcurrentSSBF=0 - LRP+ Fmin

-If SSBcurrent/SSBF=0 is at or below 2nd control point, fishing intensity shall be set at Fmin.
+If SSBcurrent/SSBF=0 is at or below the LRP, fishing intensity shall be set at Fmin.

-Figure 1: Illustration of the harvest control rule with target reference point (Ftarget), 1st and 2nd control points, and the minimum allowed fishing intensity (Fmin).
+Figure 1: Illustration of the harvest control rule with target reference point (Ftarget), Threshold reference point and LRP, and the minimum allowed fishing intensity (Fmin).

+Table 1.
+Harvest Control Rule parameters